 - The impact of diet (including beverages and oral health)

-As your child grows, the Smiles In Motion dental team wants to help you prevent common oral problems in your child.
+As your child grows, the Smiles In Motion pediatric dental team wants to help you prevent common oral problems in your child.